 Step 1:

-Copy the CDS of target gene, then paste it into the textbox on the left of the Search PAMs Button.
+Copy the coding sequence (CDS) of target gene, and then paste it into the textbox on the left of the Search PAMs Button.
 You can click the Reset Button if you copied the wrong CDS.

 Set the parameters for Searching, including the Searching start point & end point (where you want to cut using Cas9, the default is from the first nucleotide to the 300th, the length can't be less than 25 bp), GC content of the PAMs (Not confirmed Parameter, but set around 50%).